Parable of the Wheat and Weeds of Jesus Unveiled—

 Supplemental Information – (Revelation 20:6 ‘Second Death’, and ‘ First Resurrection’; Revelation 20:14 ‘Death and Hell’ Cast into the Lake of Fire)

 Revelation 20:6 speaks of the ‘first resurrection’ and the ‘second death’.
-Revelation 20:14 symbolically pictures ‘death and hell’ as being cast into ‘the lake of fire’.
-What are these symbols, yes, what does all this mean?
+Revelation 20:14 symbolically depicts ‘death and hell’ being cast into ‘the lake of fire’.
+What do these symbols represent?
+Or, what does all this mean?

 What is the Second Death?